ChiyukiYunokawa/ChiyukiYunokawa/README.md

 ### Hi there 👋

-A graduate student at the University of Melbourne, studying cyber security.
+A graduate student at the University of Melbourne, persuing a degree of Master of Information Technology - Cybersecurity.

 I develop games and helper programs.
 Sometimes I produce music and visual art.